-The implicit objective is to understand or to model how the market works with the objective of knowing about the market potential, the competitors, the customers and other stakeholders.
+The implicit objective is to understand or to model how the market works with the objective of knowing about the market potential, the competitors, the customers, and other stakeholders.

-For a market analysis, you sort of put together historical data across parameters to gather a sense of the market and to forecast what could happen in the times to come.
+For market analysis, you sort of put together historical data across parameters to gather a sense of the market and to forecast what could happen in the times to come.